HKU-BAL/ClairS/README.md

                         EXPERIMENTAL: Enable Indel calling, 'ont_r9_guppy' and 'ilmn' platforms are not supported.
 The calling time would increase significantly. default: disabled.
   --enable_clair3_germline_output
                         EXPERIMENTAL: Use Clair3 default calling settings than Clair3 fast calling setting for tumor and normal germline varaint calling.
 The calling time would increase ~40 percent, Default: disabled.
-  --use_heterozygous_snp_in_normal_sample_for_intermediate_phasing USE_HETEROZYGOUS_SNP_IN_NORMAL_SAMPLE_FOR_INTERMEDIATE_PHASING
+  --enable_verdict      EXPERIMENTAL: Use Verdict to tag the germline variant
+                        in CNV regions.
+We suggest using the parameter only for sample with tumor purity lower than 0.8, Default: disabled --use_heterozygous_snp_in_normal_sample_for_intermediate_phasing USE_HETEROZYGOUS_SNP_IN_NORMAL_SAMPLE_FOR_INTERMEDIATE_PHASING
                         EXPERIMENTAL: Use the heterozygous SNPs in normal VCF called by Clair3 for intermediate phasing.
 Option: {True, False}.
 Default: True.
   --use_heterozygous_snp_in_tumor_sample_for_intermediate_phasing USE_HETEROZYGOUS_SNP_IN_TUMOR_SAMPLE_FOR_INTERMEDIATE_PHASING